 It is widely accepted that from the late 20th century Africa has seen real improvement in living standards of its citizens.
 However, that has been on the background of gullible governments blindly adopting Western-oriented socioeconomic systems which have tended to undermine, hence weaken traditional social welfare systems.

 In many societies across the world children provide a vital social safety net for their elderly parents and grandparents.
 In Africa children are a prized asset from when they are young helping out in the fields to when they are adults taking care of their elderly parents.
-While children would in cases look after their parents out of love, in most cases they provide the socioeconomic security for their parents because society expects them to do it.
-Should children be obliged to care for their parents at old age?
+While children would in most cases look after their parents out of love, in many cases it has become an expectation that they provide the socioeconomic security for their parents.

 In traditional African communities a child’s parents are not only the biological parents; virtually every adult in the community is accorded the same respect given to one’s birth parents.
 Children can be placed within and outside kinship whenever perceived beneficial for the child, parents or the proposed adoptive/ foster parents.
 Such arrangements may be temporary while the child attends school or needs to be nearer a clinic for a period while undergoing medical treatment or semi-permanent when they are offered to childless relatives.